idaholab/moose/modules/navier_stokes/doc/content/source/bcs/INSFEFluidEnergyBC.md

-# MDFluidEnergyBC
+# INSFEFluidEnergyBC

 !alert construction title=Undocumented Class
-The MDFluidEnergyBC has not been documented.
+The INSFEFluidEnergyBC has not been documented.
 The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-!syntax description /BCs/MDFluidEnergyBC
+!syntax description /BCs/INSFEFluidEnergyBC

 ## Overview

 !!
-Replace these lines with information regarding the MDFluidEnergyBC object.
+Replace these lines with information regarding the INSFEFluidEnergyBC object.

 ## Example Input File Syntax

 !!
-Describe and include an example of how to use the MDFluidEnergyBC object.
+Describe and include an example of how to use the INSFEFluidEnergyBC object.

-!syntax parameters /BCs/MDFluidEnergyBC
+!syntax parameters /BCs/INSFEFluidEnergyBC

-!syntax inputs /BCs/MDFluidEnergyBC
+!syntax inputs /BCs/INSFEFluidEnergyBC

-!syntax children /BCs/MDFluidEnergyBC
+!syntax children /BCs/INSFEFluidEnergyBC